-- Students will demonstrate the ability to write a realtime theory. - Students will be able to demonstrate competency in court reporting technology, including the use of customized computer-aided software - Students will be able to write two-voice at 225 wpm with 97% accuracy; jury charge at 200 wpm with 97% accuracy; and literary at 180 wpm with 97% accuracy. - Students will demonstrate knowledge of business and professional ethics that are essential to success. - Students will participate in an internship consisting of 40 hours of actual writing time with a professional reporter and/or captioner.
-Student will demonstrate entry-level industry proficiency by producing a 40-page manuscript.
+- Students will demonstrate the ability to write a realtime theory. - Students will be able to demonstrate competency in court reporting technology, including the use of customized computer-aided software. - Students will be able to write two-voice at 225 wpm with 97% accuracy; jury charge at 200 wpm with 97% accuracy; and literary at 180 wpm with 97% accuracy. - Students will demonstrate knowledge of business and professional ethics that are essential to success. - Students will participate in an internship consisting of 40 hours of actual writing time with a professional reporter and/or captioner.
+Student will demonstrate entry-level industry proficiency by producing a 40-page complete and accurate transcript from internship experience.